 rowSelection: Type of row selection, set to either

 'single'will use single row selection, such that when you select a row, any previously selected row gets unselected.

 rowMultiSelectWithClick: Set to

 trueto allow multiple rows to be selected with clicks.
 For example, if you click to select one row and then click to select another row, the first row will stay selected as well.
 Clicking a selected row in this mode will deselect the row.
 This is useful for touch devices where

 Shiftclicking is not an option.

 suppressRowDeselection: Set to

-Ctrland click the row.
-By default the grid disallows deselection of rows (i.e. once a row is selected, it remains selected until another row is selected in its place).
+Ctrland click the row (i.e. once a row is selected, it remains selected until another row is selected in its place).
+By default the grid allows deselection of rows.

 true, rows won't be selected when clicked.
 Use, for example, when you want checkbox selection, and don't want to also select the row when the row is clicked.

-When you pass data to the grid, it wraps each data item in an node.
+When you pass data to the grid, it wraps each data item in a node object.
 This is explained in the section Client-Side Row Model.
 When you query for the selected rows, there are two method types: ones that return nodes, and ones that return data items.
 To get the selected nodes / rows from the grid, use the following API methods:

 api.getSelectedNodes(): Returns an array of the selected nodes.

 api.getSelectedRows(): Returns an array of data from the selected rows.

 Working with ag-Grid nodes is preferred over the row data as it provides you with more information and maps better to the internal representation of ag-Grid.